Yacht Captain jobs

-The Captain is the most senior position onboard a yacht and the one responsible for the overall operation of the yacht, the safety of its crew, owners and guests.
+The Captain holds the most senior position onboard a yacht and the one responsible for the overall operation of the yacht, the safety of its crew, owners and guests.
 It’s an all-encompassing position where excellent navigational capabilities are coupled with a high level of administrative and managerial skills.

 The role differs depending on the size of the yacht, its usage and its cruising itinerary.
 Captains on smaller yachts need to be hands-on problem solvers and multitaskers.
 Under 35m, for example, the Captain’s position also encompasses the role of an Engineer, whilst on larger yachts the Captain has dedicated teams and Heads of Departments under their command.